Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 I am going to assume that you know how to build a `model_fn()`, if that is not the case, please check my [CNN example](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Estimator/MNISTClassifier/CNN) for the MNIST dataset and the [official documentation](https://www.tensorflow.org/extend/estimators).

 When constructing your `model_fn()`, you only need to make one adaption in order to being able to save your model to a `SavedModel`.
 You must specify the `export_outputs` element of the `tf.estimator.EstimatorSpec` return value, if the `model_fn()` is called in prediction mode.
 The `export_outputs` is a dict of {name: output} describing the output signatures to be exported, where output is any `ExportOutput`, such as `PredictOutput` or `ClassificationOutput`.
-As explained earlier, the `ClassificationOutput` doesn't really work for our purpose, so i am going with a `PredictOutput`:
+As explained earlier, the `ClassificationOutput` doesn't really work for our purpose, so I am going with a `PredictOutput`:
 ```python
     if mode == tf.estimator.ModeKeys.PREDICT:
         predictions = {"score": tf.identity(output_layer, "output")} #rename the output_layer to "output"